Candy Timeline

 Collections

-- 1700s Sweet Shop in A Box: An 18th Century sweet shop in a box, with a variety of sweets of the time, such as tea biscuits, cane and sorghum sugar, crystallized ginger, sugar plums, licorice root, stain glass and more.
+- 1700s Sweet Shop in A Box: An 18th Century sweet shop in a box, with a variety of sweets of the time, such as cane and sorghum sugar, crystallized ginger, sugar plums, licorice root, stain glass and more.

 - 1700s Time Capsules: Now the perfect chance for kids to experience history in an entirely new way, with a time capsule filled with 18th century sugars and sweets, such as candied peels, Turkish delight, sugar plums, and stain glass.
 Most important, they’ll find a letter from the Time Traveler written just for them, telling them about each selection.